 - make quick decisions

-When communicating with the C style individual, focus on facts and details; minimize "pep talk" or emotional language; be patient, persistent and diplomatic.
+When communicating with a C-style individual, focus on facts and details; minimize "pep talk" or emotional language; be patient, persistent, and diplomatic.

 DiSC Classic Patterns: Objective Thinker, Perfectionist, Practitioner